bobaekang/icjia-r-workshop/slides/module4_slides2.md

 ========================================================
 > "ggiraph is an htmlwidget and a ggplot2 extension.
 It allows ggplot graphics to be animated."<br>- Gohel, D. (package author/creator)

-`ggiraph` offers interactive `geom`s to be used for a `ggplot2` plot and renders the plot with interactive `geom`s as an interactive visualization.
+`ggiraph` offers interactive "geoms" to be used for a `ggplot2` plot and renders the plot with interactive "geoms" as an interactive visualization.

 Interactive geom layers